 PET, specifically FDG-PET, can diagnose lung tumors as small as 1 centimeter with very high accuracy.
 With FDG-PET, the person is first injected with a specially formulated, radioactive liquid sugar (called FDG), and then studied with a special machine.

 PET is a good imaging technique for determining the stage in patients thought to have early stage lung cancer after other testing.
 These people are considered candidates for surgery intended to cure.
 But if a PET scan identifies previously undetected spread of the cancer elsewhere in the body, the person may be able to avoid unwarranted surgery.

 PET works best when used with CT scans.
 An imaging tool known as PET/CT is often used, which allows both types of scans to be done at the same time.
 However, PET/CT may also wrongly diagnose some people as having more advanced cancer than they actually have, possibly leading to the incorrect treatment.

 Magnetic Resonance Imaging (MRI)

 MRI, an imaging procedure that uses radio wave energy, is frequently used instead of CT scanning to locate brain and bone tumors that have spread from the lung.
 Importantly, since the brain always uses high amounts of sugar, a FDG-PET scan is not recommended for detecting brain metastases.

-Biopsies of lung tissue are needed to confirm lung cancer.
+Biopsies of lung tissue or liquid are needed to confirm lung cancer.
 This requires invasive procedures that may vary from simple needle aspiration to various types of endoscopic procedures to chest surgery.